High Cholesterol and Peripheral Arterial Disease (PAD)

 LDL (low-density lipoprotein) is called "bad" cholesterol.
-It is a particle that carries cholesterol in the bloodstream and puts it in artery walls.
+It's a particle that carries cholesterol in the bloodstream and puts it in artery walls.

 HDL (high-density lipoprotein) is called "good" cholesterol.
-It is a particle that picks up extra cholesterol from artery walls.
+It's a particle that picks up extra cholesterol from artery walls.

 How can high cholesterol lead to PAD?

 Having high cholesterol (or a high LDL level) promotes plaque buildup in your arteries.
 Plaque is a waxy material made up of cholesterol and other things.
 When you have too much plaque, your arteries can become narrowed and limit blood flow.
 Having a high level of fat in your blood (triglycerides) also raises your risk for blocked arteries.